Research in cancer

 Background

 Cancer remains one of the most frequent causes of death in Denmark.
 Approximately 35,000 Danish residents are diagnosed with cancer each year.
 Due to better diagnostic methods and better treatment, the proportion of cancer survivors is increasing.
-In 2020, 360,000 Danes lived with a cancer diagnosis.
+Today, 383,327 Danes live with or after a diagnosis of cancer., and the number of cancer survivors is increasing by approx. 4 per cent each year.

-The group conducts research in the entire diagnostic process, from the first symptoms to investigations, treatment, follow-up and recurrence in general practice, and the effect of fast-track cancer pathways.
+The healthcare system must be capable of delivering the correct diagnosis quickly, with a focus on follow-up and recurrence.
+Most cancers are detected through symptom presentation in general practice.
+The group investigates the entire diagnostic process, ranging from the first symptoms to investigations, treatment, follow-up and recurrence in general practice, as well as the effect of fast-track cancer pathways.

 The research focuses on the following key areas: